andyd/photowallet-1125/replit.md

 ### Gesture-Based Interactions

 **Photo Viewer Gestures**:
+- **Tap Navigation**: Tap left 30% of screen to go to previous photo, right 30% to go to next photo (with looping at both ends)
-- Swipe left/right for navigation between photos
+- **Swipe Navigation**: Swipe left/right to navigate between photos
-- Pinch-to-zoom (1x to 3x scaling)
+- **Pinch-to-zoom**: 1x to 3x scaling
-- Double-tap to toggle between fit-to-screen and zoomed states
+- **Double-tap**: Toggle between fit-to-screen and zoomed states
-- Pan/drag when zoomed to explore photos
+- **Pan/drag**: When zoomed in, drag to explore photos
-- Swipe down to close viewer
+- **Swipe down**: Close viewer and return to album

 **Implementation**: Uses `@use-gesture/react` library for unified gesture handling with Framer Motion for smooth animations.
+Tap navigation uses click event detection with zone-based navigation areas.

 ### File Upload Handling